c6g4/katacoda/docker-help/step1.md

 You can get built-in help messages from docker.

+## docker

 Docker prints a list of its many commands when it is invoked without any arguments.

-## docker

 `docker`{{execute}}

 ## docker help

+Docker has built-in help for each command.

 `docker help`{{execute}}